Experimental Multi-site Testbed for Advanced Control and Optimization of Hybrid Energy Systems: Introduction

 Laboratory-based testbeds bridge this validation gap by providing controlled and repeatable environments to study complex device interactions.
-Hardware-in-the-loop (HIL) simulation in particular has become critical for these validation efforts.
-In an HIL configurations, physical hardware components, such as digital controllers or power electronic devices, are interfaced with a real-time digital simulation of a power system network.
-This approach enables the systematic evaluation of device-level performance, controller robustness, and overall system-level stability before field deployment.
-Several experimental HIL testbeds have been developed, addressing different aspects of HES validation and inverter-dominated grid integration, as summarized in Table~\ref{tab:testbeds}.
-While these facilities demonstrate valuable capabilities, most focus on either large-scale grid integration or individual component validation.
-However, there remains a critical need for reconfigurable, intermediate-scale platforms that integrate multiple HES resources, including electrolyzers, and are explicitly designed to study coordinated multi-component HES control and co-optimization across multiple timescales.
+Hardware-in-the-loop (HIL) simulation has become critical for these validation efforts.
+In an HIL configuration, physical hardware components are interfaced with real-time digital simulations to enable systematic evaluation of device and controller performance and system-level stability before field deployment.
+A multi-site HIL testbed refers to geographically separated facilities that exchange measurements and/or setpoints to support coordinated experiments.
+Such architectures can combine laboratory controllability with field realism, however they also introduce additional communication and integration requirements compared to single-site setups~\cite{essakiappan2021multi}.
+Several HIL testbeds have been developed that address different aspects of HES validation and inverter-dominated grid integration, as summarized in Table~\ref{tab:testbeds}.
+While these facilities demonstrate valuable capabilities, most platforms emphasize either large-scale integration or single-facility component validation.
+Therefore, there remains a need for reconfigurable, intermediate-scale platforms that are multi-site and can incorporate field measurements into laboratory HIL studies, enabling multi-timescale HES control validation under real-world conditions.